 Firewood dries more quickly when it is split.
 Large unsplit rounds can take years to dry enough to burn.
-Even when dried, unsplit logs are difficult to ignite because they don't have the sharp edges where the flames catch first.
+Even when dried, unsplit logs are difficult to ignite because they don't have the sharp edges where the flames first catch.

 Wood should be split to a range of sizes, from about 3" to 6" (75 mm to 150 mm) in cross section.
-Having a range of sizes makes starting and rekindling fire much easier.
+Having a range of sizes makes starting and rekindling fires much easier.

-3.4 Compressed Wood Logs
+2.4 Compressed Wood Logs